-Recipient Criminal Fraud
+Beneficiary Criminal Fraud

-Cases involving one or more of the following situations shall constitute sufficient grounds for a recipient fraud referral:
+Cases involving one or more of the following situations shall constitute sufficient grounds for a beneficiary fraud referral:

-- The misrepresentation of facts in order to become eligible, remain eligible or to receive greater benefits under the Medicaid Program; - The transfer of a Medicaid Eligibility Card to a person not eligible to receive services or to a person whose benefits have been restricted or exhausted, thus enabling the person to receive unauthorized medical benefits; and - The unauthorized use of a Medical Eligibility Card by persons not eligible to receive medical benefits under Medicaid.
+- 1. Misrepresentation of facts in order to become eligible, remain eligible or to receive greater benefits under the Medicaid program; - 2.
+Transfer of a Medicaid eligibility card to a person not eligible to receive services or to a person whose benefits have been restricted or exhausted, thus enabling the person to receive unauthorized medical benefits; and - 3.
+Unauthorized use of a Medical eligibility card by persons not eligible to receive medical benefits under Medicaid.